SpecialBomb/sbdm/README.md

 +The Super Nailgun no longer shoots nails, but rather acts like the Doom Chaingun.

 +The lightning gun now acts very differently.
 You hold down you attack button to charge it, and you let go to fire.
 The more ammo and the longer you charge for, it will do more damage.
+It will use a max of 25 cells.

 #Gameplay Changes

-+The Quad and Ring now drop on death.
++The Quad and Ring now drop on death. (needs improving)

-+There is no longer any automatic weapon switching, besides switching on low ammo.
++There is no longer any automatic weapon switching, besides on low ammo.

 +Instagib axes can be enabled with "deathmatch 3".
 Disables item pickups, and spawns player with only an axe.
 The axe will do 1000 damage.

-+Random spawns.
++Random spawns. (needs improving)

 +Grenades aren't random.